 - Chronic muscle spasms

-Low-THC cannabis is defined as a plant of the genus Cannabis, the dried flowers of which contain 0.8% or less of tetrahydrocannabinol and more than 10% of cannabidiol weight for weight – the seeds thereof, the resin extracted from the plant, or any compound, manufacture, salt, derivative, mixture, or preparation of such plant or its seeds or resin that is dispensed only from a dispensing organization.
-Low-THC cannabis contains very low amounts of THC, and typically does not result in the “high” often associated with medical marijuana.
+Any form of the plant genus Cannabis, “the dried flowers of which contain 0.8% or less of tetrahydrocannabinol and more than 10% of cannabidiol (CBD) weight for weight – the seeds thereof, the resin extracted from the plant, or any compound, manufacture, salt, derivative, mixture, or preparation of such plant or its seeds or resin that is dispensed only from a dispensing organization.”

-Unlike recreational states, you can’t simply walk into a dispensary and pick up some weed.
+Unlike recreational states, you can’t simply walk into a marijuana dispensary in Florida and pick up some weed.
 A patient must first seek treatment from a qualified physician for at least three months immediately preceding their order for medical marijuana.
-Then your physician must register all the information into the Compassionate Use Patient Registry system.
-This is the state’s system that tracks all orders.
+Then your physician must register all the information into the Compassionate Use Patient Registry system, which is the state’s system that tracks all medical cannabis patients and their orders.
 Only then will you be able to contact one of the licensed dispensaries to complete your order.

-What are the legal restrictions once I obtain medical marijuana?
+What are the legal restrictions once I obtain medical marijuana in Florida?

 - You CANNOT transfer your medical marijuana to any other person.